 - If from a company, verify the email address before opening any links or attachments.

-- If clicking on a link or open an attachment in an email is required, make sure antivirus software is up-to-date.
+- If clicking on a link or opening an attachment in an email is required, make sure anti-virus software is up-to-date.

 - Never run a program unless you know it is from a person or company you trust.
 Do not send programs of unknown origin to others.

 - Be alert when file-sharing.
-File-sharing is often used to download music, games, and software through an informal network of computers, and millions of users, running the same software.
+File-sharing is often used to download music, games, and software through an informal network of computers running the same software.
 Without checking the program’s privacy settings, others may be able to gain access to information on your hard drive such as tax information, emails, photos, and other personal documents.
 You may also unwillingly download pornography or copyrighted material labeled as something else.

 Keep your web browsers & operating system up-to-date

 - Patches and updates for software are released when vulnerabilities have been discovered.
 Some companies release updates at a consistent time each month.
 Keep an eye out and check for available updates to your software and operating system.

 - Use a flash or zip drive to back up any important files or information you may have on your computer.
 Software backup tools are also available.